 OSCAR BRONEER TRAVELING FELLOWSHIP, 2019-2020

 Terms: The Fellowship is awarded to one individual per year.
-It may be held at any time during the 2019-2020 academic year for a minimum of three and a maximum of six months.
-The award is for a maximum of $30,000, and is meant to cover expenses including housing at the host institution, travel (only one round-trip excursion from home base in U.S. or Europe to Athens and travel within Greece will be funded), and living expenses.
-Support from the host institution includes access to research facilities, assistance with obtaining permissions, passes to state museums and monuments, letters of introduction, invitations to various scholarly and other events, and access to other activities offered by the host institution.
+It may be held at any time during the 2020-2021 academic year for a minimum of three and a maximum of six months.
+The award is for a maximum of $30,000, and is meant to cover expenses including housing at the host institution, travel (only one round-trip excursion from home base in U.S. or Europe to Rome and travel within Italy will be funded), and living expenses.
+Support from the host institution includes access to research facilities, invitations to various scholarly and other events, and access to other activities offered by the host institution.
 The award amount will be determined by the applicant’s approved budget.
 Applicants are urged to explore supplementary sources of support.
 A final report is due at the end of the award period, and the AAR and ASCSA expect that copies of all publications that result from research conducted at AAR and ASCSA be contributed to their relevant libraries.

 Application: The application will consist of the candidate's curriculum vitae, a detailed research proposal (maximum of three pages single spaced), a plan for travel connected with the project, a budget for all expenses including travel, housing, food, fees, and other living expenses, and proposed dates.
-Applicants will need to consult with the host institution for costs associated with housing, food, and fees.
+Applicants should consult with the host institution for costs associated with housing, food, and fees.
 The selection committee, in evaluating the candidate's proposal, will determine how reasonable and relevant the travel plan and budget appear in relation to the proposed research and the period of time requested for the Fellowship.
 Submit all application materials, including three letters of recommendation to the American Academy in Rome.
 Materials may be sent via email to Shawn Miller, Program Director at email@example.com, or via ground mail addressed to Oscar Broneer Traveling Fellowship, c/o American Academy in Rome, 7 East 60th Street, New York, NY 10022.For more information about the AAR, click here

 PAUL REHAK MEMORIAL TRAVELING FELLOWSHIP